Commercial Landlord Tenant Law

 -Landlords can ask for too much rent in a 3 day notice to pay rent or quit and still successfully proceed with the eviction if they use the right notice.

--Late charges which are excessive in residential tenancies may be acceptable for commercial ones.
+-Late charges which are excessive or illegal in residential tenancies may be acceptable for commercial ones.

 -Landlords may shift maintenance responsibilities to the tenant.